 10) See with your eyes.
 Remember with your camera.

 Some people say you should put the camera down and just revel in the moment.
 I guess I can see where they are coming from, but travel pictures are some of my most prized possessions.
-I rarely put the camera away when we are travelling because I don’t want to miss a great shot.
+I rarely put the camera away when travelling because I don’t want to miss a great shot.
 Still, it’s important to balance photography with experience.
-I usually take pictures as we experience things but wait to edit them until we have downtime in the car or after the trip.
+I usually take pictures as I experience things but wait to edit them until I have downtime in the car or after the trip.
 And if you aren’t going to pull out your fancy DSLR (love my Canon Rebel T5!) for each photo, make sure that your phone has a decent camera.
-I used my iPhone 4S to take front-facing selfies during our entire roadtrip one time and didn’t realize they were all blurry until after I got home and looked at them on the computer.
+I used my iPhone 4S to take front-facing selfies during an entire roadtrip one time and didn’t realize they were all blurry until after I got home and looked at them on the computer.
 That’s one of the biggest reasons I upgraded to the iPhone 5S.

 So, what about you?
 What are YOUR tips for a successful road trip?
 Tell me in the comments below.